-The manufacturer recommends the voltage in power wheel vehicles.
-Many of us run the 14 volts motors at 18 volts without any difficulties.
-I also don’t have any problem with running a775 motors at 24v power wheels motor.
+The manufacturer will recommend how much voltage you should use in your power wheel vehicles.
+Many of us run the 14 volts motors at 18 volts without difficulty.
+I also don’t have a problem running a775 motors at 24v power wheels.

 2. Pinion Gears

 It seems to be the gear of the power wheel motor.
-The power wheel motor comes with pinion gears that are not reusable and press-fit.
-You should buy the pinion gears with the same number of teeth of your existing motor.
-You will get the information on the page of the motor description.
+The power wheel motor has pinion gears that are not reusable and press-fit.
+You should buy the pinion gears with the same number of teeth as your existing motor.
+You will get the information on the page of motor description.

-The 500 to 600 motors are using 3mm pinions.
-But the power wheels 775 motors are using 5mm pinions.
-However, it depends totally up to you which motor you want to use.
+The 500 to 600 motors use 3mm pinions.
+But the power wheels 775 motors use 5mm pinions.
+However, it depends on which motor you want to use.
 But keep in mind that you are upgrading your power wheel vehicles which reject all warranties.

-550 motor works great in power wheel vehicles as well as other vehicles that have the same gearbox including the motors both facing at a distance.
+550 motor works excellent in power wheel vehicles and other vehicles with the same gearbox, including the motors facing a distance.
 The backward rotation motor goes on the riding side of the vehicle.
 They are a very low-speed help for both on and off-road use.